Instructions for sample preparation

-- 0.1 mg in quantity is generally enough if ESI and MALDI ionization techniques are chosen, except for polymer analysis in MALDI that may require more concentrated solutions ( in the 1 mg/mL range depending on the type of polymer).
+- 0.1 mg in quantity is generally enough for ESI and MALDI ionization techniques, except for polymer analysis in MALDI that may require in the 1 mg/mL range depending on the type of polymer.
 If the sample is provided in liquid state, the solution should be filtered to remove any insoluble material which would otherwise block the sample introduction line.
 Solvents with the best purity grade should be used.

 - For samples provided in organic solvents, avoid plastic tubes (plasticizers are dissolved by a lots of organic solvents) and use appropriate glass vials to reduce contaminants.

 - Radioactive or highly toxic samples requiring specialist handling will NOT be accepted.